shagun466/neurobalance/README.md

   - Run `npm run lint` and `npm run typecheck` before committing.

 ## Notes
 - This repository includes model artifacts and example backend scripts for local experimentation.
-For production, separate secrets and services and use environment configuration.
+For production, separate secrets and services and use environment configuration